Turawa: Palace

 Construction on the current palace in Turawa began in 1730 at the behest of Martin Scholtz von Löwenckron to plans by the Opole-based architect Adam Tentschert.
 In 1751 his son, Joseph, expanded the palace, adding a chapel with bell tower.
 It was again expanded in 1761 with the construction of the north wing and entrance gate.
 In 1847 Karl Count von Garnier completely refurbished the somewhat neglected palace.
 In 1937, the family von Garnier gave the palace to be used as an orphanage.
 After the Second World War, in 1949, the palace was given to the Children's Home of Turawa.
 After a fire in the offices of the district council building, it also housed temporarily the municipal offices.
-Between 1964-1965 the palace was remodeled to better suit the needs of the orphans.
+Between 1964 and 1965 the palace was remodeled to better suit the needs of the orphans.
 To this day, it preserves a mixture of Baroque, neo-Renaissance, and neo-Rococo architecture, including marble fireplaces, Baroque bookshelves, gilded wall deceptions and stucco, and a grand ballroom.
 The park surrounding the palace is filled with interesting old trees, including white oak, ash, and linden.